 Chantry or Church: $5,000 ($6,000 on Sunday afternoons)

-What this cost includes is the time the officiating priest will spend with you in counseling, an honorarium for our talented organist, security for your wedding day in this intensely urban setting, and, quite frankly, a much needed boost for the ongoing upkeep of Grace Church.
-The superlative architecture that will add incomparable beauty to your wedding has been a labor of love for this parish for over 160 years: first for those who dared to build it, and then for all the succeeding generations who have sacrificed to keep the spire pointing heavenward and flowers blooming in the outdoor gardens.
-To ensure that Grace Church is here to uplift the spirits of brides and grooms for the next 160 years and beyond, it is appropriate that you join hands with the legacy of givers who have made this place available, even as you join hands with each other on your wedding day.
-Wedding fees can be reduced in consultation with the Rector only for parishioners in regular Sunday attendance who have been pledging members of record for at least one full year.
-For others who may find our fees prohibitive, we invite you to consider an advance payment plan through the church business office.
+What this cost includes is the time the officiating priest will spend with you in counseling, an honorarium for our organist, security for your wedding day in this intensely urban setting, and, quite frankly, a much needed boost for the ongoing upkeep of Grace Church.
+The superlative architecture that will add incomparable beauty to your wedding has been a labor of love for this parish for over 170 years: first for those who dared to build it, and then for all the succeeding generations who have sacrificed to maintain it.
+To ensure that Grace Church is here to uplift the spirits of brides and grooms for the next 170 years and beyond, it is appropriate that you join hands with those who have made this place available, even as you join hands with each other on your wedding day.
+Wedding fees are not tax-deductible, and can be reduced in consultation with the Rector only for parishioners in regular Sunday attendance who have been pledging members of record for at least one full year.
+For others, we invite you to consider an advance payment plan through the church business office.
 We also accept most major credit cards.
 In all cases, fees must be paid in full no later than one week before your wedding day.

 Photos and video of the service must be taken by a professional photographer or designated person who will work with the Verger and Officiating Priest.
 You may also take pictures during agreed upon hours before and after the wedding in the beautiful gardens surrounding the church.
 Once you have chosen your photographer(s), it would be ideal to convey contact information to the Parish Office, and we will communicate directly regarding the policies and procedures for photographing the wedding.
 At the very least, the Verger will meet with the photographer before the wedding to review the guidelines.

 What documents are necessary?